AsleshSura/DiceTales/docs/ENHANCED_AI_SYSTEM.md

 ## Overview

-DiceTales now features an advanced AI system that provides human-like conversations with comprehensive memory and plot grounding.
-The system uses modern conversational models from Hugging Face to deliver immersive, consistent storytelling experiences.
+DiceTales features an advanced AI system that provides human-like conversations with comprehensive memory and plot grounding.
+The system uses modern conversational models from Hugging Face to deliver immersive, consistent storytelling experiences with full campaign continuity.

 ## Key Features